BWU-Project-2024/bruktglede/docs/Prisma-info.md

 ## Documentation

 [Prisma in fullstack](https://www.prisma.io/docs/orm/overview/prisma-in-your-stack/fullstack)

 [Prisma Queries](https://www.prisma.io/docs/orm/prisma-client/queries)

 ## Definition

 Prisma is a framework for writing easier SQL queries.
 We use this instead of the default Vercel Postgres quering.
 Therefore, always google "vercel postgres prisma" to find solutions, since there is a difference.

-The SQL models are created in the "schema.prisma" file, while the APIs are created in the "api" folder under "app".
+The SQL models are created in the "schema.prisma" file, while the APIs are created in the `api` folder under `app`.

 ## Commands